Timing Screw Fundamentals

 Part of a Timing Screw

 Straight Root Design

 This infeed design has a constant root diameter.
 The thread height graduates from zero to the needed outside diameter, which is determined by container shape, size and machine limitations.
-A spring-loaded guide raid can be added a the infeed to aid random speeding; used for round, oval and rectangular containers with sufficiently rounded edges to allow for effective separation.
+A spring-loaded guide raid can be added to the infeed to aid random speeding.
+This screw design is used for round, oval and rectangular containers with sufficiently rounded edges to allow for effective separation.